All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I feel too tired to train?

 Fatigue is common, especially during the first weeks on semaglutide or after a dose increase.
 On days when energy is genuinely low, do a lighter version of your workout.
 Reduce volume by one set per exercise and lower the weight slightly.
 A lighter session still sends a muscle-preserving signal.
-Skipping entirely does not.
+Skipping entirely doesn't.

 Keep Your Muscle While Semaglutide Handles the Fat